Fencing Installation Guide

 Can be problematic with neighbours

 You may run into some issues with fencing if you want to erect a fence, but your neighbour is against the idea.
-You will have to work to an agreement before you can complete any work.
+You may need to come to an agreement before you can complete any work.

 Maintenance